-Primary Air Intakes (manual operation)
+Primary Air Intake

-The primary air intakes are located at the bottom of each door, they are in the form of sliders.
-These sliders form the manual primary air intake system, when operating the this air intake manually it is critical that the thermostat control is turned fully anticlockwise (closed).
-Having the slider pushed to the left indicates the intake is fully open (and to the right is fully closed).
-This particular air intake is adjustable throughout the area left to right to control the total amount of air entering below the grate for combustion.
+The primary air intake is the bottom slider situated below the ash lip at the front of the stove.
+Having the slider pushed to the left (Shown centrally in the diagram previous) would indicate the intake is closed.
+When the slider is moved fully to the right the intake is completely open.
+This particular air intake is adjustable throughout the area left to right to control the total amount of air required for suitable combustion.

 The primary air intake is used on initial firing of the stove or when burning coal etc. Please see the BURNING COAL for a more in depth description.